tongnie/tensorlib/README.md

 This project provides some examples about how to use LRTC-TSpN to achieve efficient and accurate missing data imputation for transportation time series data.
 We aim at performing off-line data imputation tasks.

 ## Model description
 We organise the multiple input time series data into a third-order tensor structure of (time intervals × locations × days).
-The objective of Schatten p-norm minimization is nonconvex, and we solve this problem by using Alternating Direction Method of Multipliers (ADMM) and Generalized Soft Thresholding (GST).
+Schatten p-norm serves as a better rank surrogate.

 More details can be found in our paper.

+## Solving algorithm
+We solve this non-convex problem by using Alternating Direction Method of Multipliers (ADMM) and Generalized Soft Thresholding (GST).

 ## Spatial-temporal data missing patterns
 Besides the element-wise random missing case, we define three structured fiber mode-n missing scenarios, which are generated through the two-by-two combinations of tensor mode-n fibers.
 This can be described as: